jccsvq/mesomath/progs/metrotable.md

 On Unix-like systems, you can make the script executable:

-    $ chmod +x metrotable
+    $ chmod +x metrotable.py

-and copy/move it to a directory in your system's path.
+and copy/move/link it to a directory in your system's path.
 Then, simply:

+    $ metrotable.py -h

+to run it, or, if you rename the file to `metrotable`, then simply:

     $ metrotable -h

-to run it.

 ## How to use